The UK Unmarried Partner Visa

 We also provide a Letter of Representation from a legal expert which highlights the merits of your case and character.

-However, there are stringent rules that you need to be wary of when you come to apply for Indefinite Leave to Remain.
+However, you must be aware of the application requirements and be familiar with the ILR document checklist before you apply.
 For instance, you must ensure that you have not left the UK for a period of 180 days in the last 12 months of your application date.
 In addition, you must have legally resided in the UK for a period of five years.
 Usually, this means people apply for an Unmarried Partner Visa which lasts two-and-a-half years and then seek an extension.
 This will bring the total accumulated time of remain in the UK up to the required five years.

 It is important to note that there must be no gaps in your immigration history.
 Any days spent ‘overstaying’ your visa permission – that is, remaining the UK under an expired visa – may jeopardise your case and all future UK visa applications.
 For this reason, it is crucial that you seek to extend your visa before your current Leave to Remain meets its expiry date.